indigo-astronomy/indigo/indigo_docs/PROPERTY_MANIPULATION.md

 hand contain one or more **items** of a specified type.
 One can think of the properties as both set of variables and routines.
 Set of variables as they may store values like the *width* and *height* of the CCD frame or routines like *start 1 second exposure*.
-Messages sent over the INDIGO **bus** are abstraction of INDI messages.
+Messages sent over the INDIGO **bus** are abstractions of the INDI messages.

 The messages sent from the **device** to a **client** may contain one of the following events:
-- **definition** of a property - lets the client know that the property can be used, the message contains the property definition: name, type, list of items etc...
+- **definition** of a property - lets the client know that the property can be used, the message contains the property definition: name, type, list of items, etc...
 - **update** of property item values - lets the client know that certain property items have changed their values.
 - **deletion** of a property - lets the client know that the property is removed and can not be used any more.